Hall’s tōtara/silver beech-kāmahi-southern rātā forest

 The natural range of Hall’s tōtara/silver beech–kāmahi–southern rātā forest is 3,872 km2 across mountain slopes of mountains across Buller and northern West Coast south to about the Taramakau River, mostly on the Paparoa and Victoria Ranges.

-The expected natural range* of Hall’s tōtara/silver beech–kāmahi–southern rātā forest across Aotearoa is 368,895 hectares.
+The projected natural range of Hall’s tōtara/silver beech–kāmahi–southern rātā forest across Aotearoa is 368,895 hectares.